 Safety tips for pumpkin carving

 This Halloween, don't let jack-o'-lantern carving get scary.
-Here's how to avoid injury.
+Here's how to help avoid injury.

 The combination of slippery pumpkins and sharp knives can be dangerous.
-Follow these tips, and other Halloween decorating safety tips, to help keep everyone safe this year.
+Follow these tips below and other Halloween decorating safety tips, to help keep everyone safe this year.

 Is there a minimum age for carving a pumpkin?

 It is recommended that children ages 9 to 12 carve their own jack-o’-lantern, provided they have the skills and strength to safely utilize age appropriate pumpkin carving tools.
 While those younger should not do the actual pumpkin carving, they can still get in on the fun:

 - Search for pumpkin carving ideas based on the age of the child.